LucyMcGowan/test-site/content/about/header/index.md

 text_align_right: false
 show_title_as_headline: false
 headline: |
-  Hi, my name is Hugo Apéro.
-Nice to meet you.
+  Hi, my name is Lucy D'Agostino McGowan.
+These days I like to discuss
+footline: over coffee
 ---

 <!-- this is a subheadline -->